Treatment for kidney cancer

 The treatment will depend on how much the cancer has spread and where, the treatment you have already had, and how fit and well you are.
 Surgery, chemotherapy, radiotherapy, biological therapy or arterial embolisation may be used to relieve your symptoms and slow down the growth of the cancer.

 When treatment is given to improve your symptoms and quality of life, it is called palliative treatment.
 The palliative team will visit you and help with your symptoms and support you and your family through your treatment.

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.
 Your doctor or nurse will discuss any possible side-effects with you before your treatment.
 Some treatments may cause nausea, vomiting, diarrhoea, constipation, and sore mouth, loss of appetite and hair loss.
 A lot of treatments cause fatigue.
 Treatment with biological therapies can lead to numbness or tingling in your hands and feet (peripheral neuropathy) and flu-like symptoms.

-For more about side-effects, see the booklets Understanding Chemotherapy, Understanding Radiotherapy, Coping with Fatigue, Diet and Cancer and Understanding Cancer and Complementary Therapies, all available to download under the "Important cancer information booklets" list on the right hand side of this page.
+For more about side-effects, see the booklets Understanding Chemotherapy and Other Cancer Drugs, Understanding Radiotherapy, Coping with Fatigue, Diet and Cancer and Understanding Cancer and Complementary Therapies, all available to download under the "Publications about cancer treatment side effects" list on the right hand side of this page.